top of page

 2. Dog Breed and Background

 • Breed Considerations: While any breed can potentially excel, medium-sized breeds often perform best.
 Certain breeds, like Labrador Retrievers or Poodles, are commonly chosen for detection work because of their intelligence and work ethic.
+Dogs that are brachycephalic (short-nosed) dogs like French Bulldogs, English Bulldogs, Pugs, and Shih Tzus are not good candidates for gluten detection dogs.
+In Selecting the Right Service Dog: Aligning Handler Needs with Service Dog Traits, we review which these considerations versus the handler's needs and abilities.

 • Rescue vs. Breeder: Rescue dogs can be trained, but they may have unknown histories, which can pose challenges.
 If you’re starting with a puppy, choose a reputable breeder who incorporates Early Neurological Stimulation (ENS) and Early Scent Introduction (ESI).
+In Finding the Right Fit: Evaluating & Selecting Your Service Dog, we walk you through the process to find a breeder, and the tests that are recommended.

 3. Temperament Testing